Shortness of breath or breathlessness can occur when you have difficulty taking in enough air to breathe.

 It can be due to a heart or lung disease.

 Your heart and lungs help to carry oxygen around the body and get rid of carbon dioxide.

-Because of this process, certain conditions that affect how they function can affect your breathing.
+Because of this process, certain conditions affect how they function and affect your breathing.

 Underlying medical conditions are asthma, anemia, and lung cancer.